Guest post by Stephen from Full-Time FBA

-- Learn: There are so many great books out there that can help you improve your FBA business.
-To see a blog post with the books I recommend most, click here.
+- Learn – There are so many great books out there that can help you improve your FBA business.
 You can also spend time learning more about selling on Amazon by listening to podcasts, watching videos, taking online courses, etc. There are hours and hours of content you can consume to help you improve all aspects of your online business.
 You can also look into investing in one of our Full-Time FBA courses.
 Just be sure to reference the final pages of this book where you’ll find many coupon codes to use on our resources.

-- Rest: Really!
+- Rest – Really!
 Sometimes we entrepreneurs are so focused on our business passions that we forget to take care of ourselves.
 Taking regularly scheduled time off is so important to our physical, emotional, and even spiritual survival.
-To read more about the power of resting and to see how Rebecca and I schedule our rest times, click here.

 Most FBA sellers will be happy when February is over.
 It’s usually one of the slowest months when it comes to sales and profits, but you can still find many ways to make February profitable.
 Work hard, try new things, read new books, reprice older inventory, and be sure you avoid those long-term storage fees.
 Don’t worry… spring is around the corner, and increased sales are starting to bud!